mherbold/IRSDKSharper/README.md

 The `OnTelemetryData` event is fired whenever we receive a new frame of telemetry data from the iRacing simulator.
 IRSDKSharper will not process any more frames of data until your event handler completes.
 For this reason, it is important that you do things quickly in your event handler in order to avoid dropping frames of data.

+### public event Action?
+OnStopped
+The `OnStopped` event is fired when IRSDKSharper has fully stopped.

 # IRacingSdkData Class
 All iRacing simulator data can be accessed through the `IRSDKSharper.Data` property.